Company Formation in Croatia

 Tax System in Croatia

 Croatia offers a competitive and transparent tax system.
 The standard corporate income tax (CIT) rate is 18%.
-Companies with annual revenue below EUR 1,000,000 benefit from a reduced rate of 10%, making the jurisdiction particularly attractive for small and medium-sized businesses.
+Companies with annual revenue up to EUR 995,000 benefit from a reduced rate of 10%, making the jurisdiction particularly attractive for small and medium-sized businesses.

-The standard value added tax (VAT) rate in Croatia is 25%, with reduced rates for certain categories of goods and services.
+The standard value added tax (VAT, PDV) rate in Croatia is 25%, with reduced rates of 13% and 5% applying to specific categories of goods and services.
+Dividend withholding tax is 12%, with reduced or zero rates available under applicable EU Directives and double taxation treaties.
 From 1 January 2026, Croatia introduced a mandatory electronic invoicing system (e-invoicing) for B2B and B2G transactions.

 Opening a Bank Account

-To conduct business activities in Croatia, a company must open a bank account with a local bank.
+To conduct business activities in Croatia, a company needs a corporate account with a local bank.
 The Croatian banking system is well-developed and reliable, with major banks forming part of international banking groups.
-The procedure for opening a corporate account typically takes from 5 to 14 business days after providing a complete set of documents.
+COREDO coordinates account opening in parallel with the company registration process; the timing depends on the specific bank.
+The account can be opened fully remotely via power of attorney.
+The all-inclusive fee is EUR 1,450 per account.
 To open an account, the following documents are required: extract from the Court Register, founding documents, documents of directors and beneficial owners.

 Annual Obligations and Reporting